 Veneers are thin porcelain shells that are custom-fitted to be placed over a tooth with cosmetic defects.
 Veneers are the secret behind the blinding, million-watt smiles in Hollywood.

-At Kevin Kay DDS Family & Cosmetic Dentistry, Dr. Kevin Kay can help to determine whether veneers are the right dental procedure for you and what things you need to consider before getting these restorations.
+At Kevin Kay DDS Comprehensive Family Dentistry, Dr. Kevin Kay can help to determine whether veneers are the right dental procedure for you and what things you need to consider before getting these restorations.

 Uses of Veneers